thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 - view_finder_base: 14 standard training rotations
 - view_finder_randrot: 5 pre-defined "random" rotations
 - view_finder_32: 32 training rotations for rapid learning experiments
-- view_finder_base_highres: 14 standard training rotations at 512x512 resolution.

-Note these experiments are not used for object recognition in Monty.
+These experiments are not used for object recognition in Monty.
 Rather, they use Monty to capture and store images of objects in the YCB dataset.
-The first four experiments are used for generating training/testing data for the ViT-based model, and the last experiment (`view_finder_base_highres`) is used to capture higher resolution images used in some figures and illustrations.
 Arrays stored during these experiments can be rendered by `scripts/render_view_finder_images.py`.